sduclassroom/splab1/variants/variant18.md

 ### Variant 18

+###### [last updated: Oct 13, 2019]

 Output the following information:

-* Top 10 applications (ignore their versions) as per the number of downloaded bytes by them
+* Top `n` applications (ignore their versions) as per the number of downloaded bytes by them.
-* The number of bytes for each of them
+* The number of bytes downloaded by each of them.
-* The percentage of bytes for each of them
+* The percentage of bytes downloaded by each of them with respect to the total number of bytes downloaded by these `n` applications.

 Sample output:

 ```
+$ ./top 5 ../log.txt
-1. NetNewsWire - 1000 - 59%
+1. Mozilla - 106108418 - 87.2%
-2. BitTorrent - 500 - 29%
+2. msnbot-media - 5211107 - 4.3%
-3. Mozilla - 200 - 12%
+3. NetNewsWire - 4751811 - 3.9%
+4. - - 3331911 - 2.7%
+5. Java - 2322430 - 1.9%
 ```